12 Epic and Beautiful Spots to See in Triglav National Park

 The most beautiful places in Triglav National Park right now

-1. Bohinj Lake
+1. Lake Bohinj

 A tranquil view of Bohinj Lake nestled amidst lush greenery and mountains, one of the most beautiful places in Triglav National Park